65 Sights in Augsburg, Germany (with Map and Images)

 Skimuseum Brezelsuppe / Copyrighted free use

-The Augsburg ski museum is located in the Augsburg textile district and deals with the history and development of modern skiing.
-It exhibits different historical and contemporary exhibits on an area of 300 m².
+The Augsburg Ski Museum is located in Augsburg's textile district and deals with the history and development of modern skiing.
+It exhibits various historical and contemporary exhibits on an area of 300 m².

 Wikipedia: Skimuseum Augsburg (DE)